Maclovi/tgloader/README.md

 - Python 3.10 or higher
 - PostgreSQL 14 or higher
 - Telegram bot token (from [BotFather](https://t.me/botfather))
-- telegram application with **api_id & api_hash** (from https://my.telegram.org/)
+- Telegram application with **api_id & api_hash** (from https://my.telegram.org/)
-- telegram group for errors
+- Telegram group for errors
-- telegram group for cache
+- Telegram group for cache
 ### Cloning the Repository

 Clone the repository to your local machine: